A pandemic Christmas: Services move online, people stay home

 “I try to send her money, but it’s not the same as being there,” she said.

-Many took the restrictions in stride.
+But many took restrictions in stride.
 A pre-pandemic Christmas in Ann Arbor, Michigan, for Kristin Schrader, 53, meant hosting a big dinner with appetizers for her brother who visits from Denver, her parents, who live in town, and friends who drop by.
-This year, she opted for a socially-distant outing with her husband and 13-year-old daughter to watch a man dressed as Santa Claus canoe down the Huron River with his dog.
+This year, she opted for a socially-distant outing with her husband and 13-year-old daughter to watch a man dressed as Santa Claus canoe down the frigid Huron River with his dog.
 A low-key fondue dinner was also on the agenda.

 “It’s just really hard when you’ve all be sitting in the same house to muster up a lot of excitement for the three of us when we’re just staring at each other for months and months on end,” she said.

-Note: This story has been corrected to show that Suzanne Rose is from Raleigh, North Carolina, not Winston-Salem.